awsdocs/amazon-chime-administration-guide/doc_source/prepare-setup.md

    1. To create a shared device profile, choose **Users**, **Shared devices**, **Create shared device profile**, enter the email address of the conference room, and choose **Create**\.

 1. Set up a phone number for the device to use for inbound and outbound calling\.
 To this, use Amazon Chime Business Calling to provision a phone number and assign a number from the Inventory to the shared device profile\.
-For more information, see [Managing Phone Numbers in Amazon Chime](phone-numbers.md)\.
+For more information, see [Managing phone numbers in Amazon Chime](phone-numbers.md)\.
 **Note**
 You can also complete this step after pairing the device below\.